 When asked what skills pilots need, most pilots will list the ones that they have, or that they value in others, and these are unlikely to be the ones that are innate, because those go unnoticed.

 It’s easy to forget that most of the skills that you have as a qualified pilot are the ones that you learned during your training, and which get constantly practiced and refined.
-By far the most important skills to have before you become a pilot, are the ones that will help you to learn the skills you need when you are one, and these are nothing to do with practical aptitude, and much more related to how you interact with others.
+By far the most important skills to have before you become a pilot are the ones that will help you to learn the skills you need to become one.
+These are nothing to do with practical aptitude, and much more related to how you interact with others, and how you respond to making the mistakes that will be necessary in order to learn.